-The next elections to the European Parliament will be held in 23–26 May 2019 and this further encourages us to promote the need to turn the 9th of May into an inclusive holiday.
+That next year 2020 the Schuman declaration will reach its 70th anniversary further encourages us to promote the need to turn the 9th of May into an inclusive holiday.
 Why?
 To make this day a celebration for all European citizens, an appointment in which we can make known, close up, the European Union and our common past.
 Let Europe Day spread its forward-looking projects over the continent, fanning the pride of being European.
 Let's make every citizen keen to wave the EU flag as a symbol of union and progress to build our common future.
-Let's make every European feel the need to keep our appointment with the ballot boxes to start writing our future together.

 One hymn, one flag and one commemoration.
 Symbols unite us, silence divides us.